Aunabil4602/bnlp-workshop-task2-2023/README.md

 # BNLP-Task2

-This repository contains the codes and external data used for the submission on task 2 of BLP Workshop @ EMNLP 2023.
+This repository contains the codes and external data used for the paper:

-Shared Task Link: https://github.com/blp-workshop/blp_task2
+Aunabil Chakma and Masum Hasan, "LowResource at BLP-2023 Task 2: Leveraging BanglaBert for Low Resource Sentiment Analysis of Bangla Language", In First Workshop on Bangla Language Processing at EMNLP 2023.

-Workshop page Link: https://blp-workshop.github.io/
+Shared Task Link: https://github.com/blp-workshop/blp_task2 Workshop page Link: https://blp-workshop.github.io/

 # External - datasets